MAGUNGA0017/alx-pre_course/README.md

-Readme on git and github basics
+Repository on git and github basics